US STOCKS-Futures advance ahead of payrolls data

 By Chuck Mikolajczak

-NEW YORK, Dec 6 U.S. stock index futures advanced on Friday, putting the S&P 500 on track to halt a five-session losing streak, ahead of a key monthly payrolls report that may influence expectations for when the Federal Reserve will begin to wind down its stimulus.
+NEW YORK, Dec 6 U.S. stock index futures rose on Friday, putting the S&P 500 on track to snap a five-session losing streak, ahead of a key monthly payrolls report that may affect expectations for when the Federal Reserve will begin to wind down its stimulus.

 * J&J top stock on S&P 500 after Jefferies raises price target